-A tutorial is also available to explain the process.

-Notification of change/cancellations should be made by calling the Office of University Events and Conferences at 281-649-3047 or e-mailing a notice to events@hbu.edu.

-- Facility Set-up Request This request is made in addition to the calendaring for any event requiring special arrangements/set-up.
-The facility set-up request form is available on the portal, under HBU forms and must be submitted to the Office of Events and Conferences at least five working days prior to the event. - 3.
-Media Request Student organizations must have their faculty/staff sponsor make arrangements through Media Services for any audio visual need. - 4.
+- From there, you will be prompted to "Start your event request here," which will take you through a series of screens to facilitate the scheduling of a facility.
+A tutorial is also available to the right of that link. - b.
+At the top of the www.hbu.edu website is a link for "Calendar."
+On the "University Calendar" page is a blue link to "Schedule an event."
+When you click on the link the first time, you will need to select "H" as the campus.
+From there, you will be prompted to "Start your event request here," which will take you through a series of screens to facilitate the scheduling of a facility. - 2.
+Notification of change/cancellations should be made by calling the Office of University Events and Conferences at 281-649-3047 or e-mailing a notice to events@hbu.edu. - 3.
+Facility Set-up Request This request is made in addition to the calendaring for any event requiring special arrangements/set-up.
+The facility set-up request form is available on the MY.hbu.edu portal, under "HBU forms" and must be submitted to the Office of Events and Conferences at least five working days prior to the event.
+Specialized set-up forms have been created for all Morris Center event spaces.
+All other spaces may use the general set-up form. - Media Request Student organizations must have their faculty/staff sponsor make arrangements through Media Services for any audio visual need. - 5.
 Food Services/Table Linens Contact ARAMARK Services Catering at 281-649-3366.
 ARAMARK Service has exclusivity on campus and must be given first right of refusal for any and all food service at events on campus.
+Organizations or individuals hosting events that involve food of any kind must submit an online Aramark food approval form.
+Organizations without approval will be fined \$50.00.